daisyzhang2024/student/_posts/2023-11-07-random_problem_generator copy.md

         "Practice AMC 12 Q5" : "How many ways can each face of a cube be colored red or blue?",

+        "2023 AMC 12A Q1" : "Cities A and B are 45 miles apart.
+Alicia lives in A and Beth lives in B. Alicia bikes towards B at 18 miles per hour.
+Leaving at the same time, Beth bikes toward A at 12 miles per hour.
+How many miles from City A will they be when they meet?",

         "Practice AMC 12 Q10" : "How many of the numbers 1, 2, 3, ..., 2014 are not divisible by 6, 10, or 15?",

         "Practice AMC 12 Q1" : "A car has four regular tires and a spare tire.
 The car is driven 10000 miles, and the tires are rotated so that  all five tires are used equally.
-How many miles are driven on each tire?"
+How many miles are driven on each tire?",

+        "2023 AMC 12B Q1" : "Mrs. Jones is pouring orange juice into four identical glasses for her four sons.
+She fills the first three glasses completely but runs out of juice when the fourth glass is only 1/3 full.
+What fraction of a glass must Mrs. Jones pour from each of the first three glasses into the fourth glass so that all four glasses will have the same amount of juice?"
         //key and value
         //single quotes to include the double quotes
     }
+var index = 0;
 var authors = Object.keys(quotes);
-    console.log(quotes);
-    index = Math.floor(Math.random()*authors.length)
-    console.log("index of key: "+index);
+var solutions = {
+        "2" : "2.
+Sub y = mx - 1 into 13x + 11y = 700 and get 13x + 11(mx-1) = 700 so 13x + 11mx = 711, x = 711/(13+11m) in which the only values that work are m= -9 and m = 79.",

+        "5" : "5.
+Try the polygons.
+A pentagon works.",

+        "10" : "10.
+Casework.
+1 (all sides red) + 2 (2 sides blue) + 2 (3 sides blue) and multiply by 2 due to symmetry.",

+        "27" : "27.
+D = r*t.
+Hence, we have 12x + 18x = 45, so x = 3/2.
+We need distance from A, so 18*3/2 = 27.",

+        "1478" : "1478.
+Use PIE.
+Divisible by 6, 10, or 15 is floor(2014/6) + floor(2014/10) + floor(2014/15).
+Then subtract multiples of 6 & 10, 6 & 15, 15 & 10.
+In each case, a multiple of 30 so floor(2014/30).
+Add back multiple of all three or floor(2014/30).",

+        "8000" : "8000.
+Divide the total number of miles by each of the 4 tires being used at a time by 5.
+(1000*4)/5 = 8000.",

+        "1/6" : "1/6.
+The total juice in all of the glasses is 1 + 1 + 1 + 1/3 = 10/3, so each glass is 5/6 of a glass full.
+This means you must pour out 1/6 of the juice from the three glasses."

+    }
-    var author = authors[index]
+var simple_answers = Object.keys(solutions); //setting array of keys
+console.log(simple_answers)
-    var quote = quotes[author] //using dictionary, referencing key
+var solution = "";

+function generate(){
+    document.getElementById("result").innerHTML = "";
+    index = Math.floor(Math.random()*authors.length) //setting the index when you click the generate button var author = authors[index] //getting the specific author and problem corresponding to random index var quote = quotes[author] //using dictionary, referencing key simple_answer = simple_answers[index] //getting key corresponding to index, simple answer solution = solutions[simple_answer] //getting solution (value) from key
     //access ids
     document.getElementById("quote").innerHTML = quote;
     document.getElementById("author").innerHTML = author;